petitnau/algoml/contracts/lottery/README.md

 ## Revealing the secrets

 Once both players have joined the lottery, they must reveal their secrets one after the other.
-Revealing a secrets amounts to providing a value whose hash equals to the committed value.
+Revealing a secret amounts to providing a value whose hash equals to the committed value.
 Player1 must reveal first.
 ```java
 @gstate joined2 -> revealed1
 @round (glob.end_commit,glob.end_reveal)